Gabriella439/macos-builder/README.md

 This requires macOS version 12.4 or later and Nix version 2.4 or later.

+This also requires that port 22 on your machine is free (since Nix does not permit specifying a non-default SSH port for builders).

 You will also need to be a trusted user for your Nix installation.
 In other words, your `/etc/nix/nix.conf` should have something like: